openspending/community.openspending.org/resources/osi/machinereadfaq.md

 layout: osi
 ---

-#Common arguments against not publishing data...
+#Common arguments against publishing data...

 Across the community almost everyone can explain stories about how struggling with government officials for transactional spending data in machine-readable format.
 Often publishers simply do not know that civil society wants data in a particular format, but there are also deliberate obstructions.
 In this FAQ we provide a list of the most typical excuses for rejecting to release data in computer-friendly formats.